tehlers/diplopod/README.md

 ## Acknowledgements

-This game owes a lot of ideas to the tutorial "Creating a Snake Clone in Rust, with Bevy", which unfortunately is [no longer available](https://mbuffett.com/posts/bevy-snake-tutorial/).
+This game owes a lot of ideas to the tutorial ["Creating a Snake Clone in Rust, with Bevy"](https://mbuffett.com/posts/bevy-snake-tutorial/).

 Sound effects were obtained from https://www.zapsplat.com